hanjingo/doc/OTHERS/en_zh_dictionary.md

 > 1 recognize the full worth of.
 2 understand (a situation) fully; grasp the full implications of.
 3 rise in value or price.
 >
-> SYN(感激): admire, approve of, be grateful for, be sensitive to, cherish, enjoy, esteem, like, prize, regard highly, respect, sympathize with, treasure, value, welcome.
+> SYN(vt.感激): admire, approve of, be grateful for, be sensitive to, cherish, enjoy, esteem, like, prize, regard highly, respect, sympathize with, treasure, value, welcome.
 >
-> SYN(了解): acknowledge, apprehend, comprehend, know, realize, recognize, see, understand.
+> SYN(vt.了解): acknowledge, apprehend, comprehend, know, realize, recognize, see, understand.
 >
-> SYN(涨价): build up, escalate, gain, go up, grow, improve, increase, inflate, mount, rise, soar, strengthen.
+> SYN(vi.涨价): build up, escalate, gain, go up, grow, improve, increase, inflate, mount, rise, soar, strengthen.
 >
 > Ex: I appreciate that you cannot be held totally responsible.
 >